finnianr/Eiffel-Loop/doc/Contents.md

 Classes for handling various human-readable text formats.
 Supported formats are: XML, XHTML, HTML, JSON, CSV.
 (Note: Eiffel-Loop has other libraries for parsing XML)
 ## Text Editing
 Classes for editing file and other text.
+## Text Encoding
+Classes for encoding data as text.
 ## Parsing
 Classes for parsing text data.
 ## Pattern-matching